linode/docs/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-16-04.md

 ## Set an NGINX Site Configuration File

-1. Create the site's root directory where its content will live.
+1. Create a root directory where the site's content will live.
 Replace *example.com* with your site's domain.

         sudo mkdir -p /var/www/example.com/